A Generalized Hosmer-Lemeshow Goodness-of-Fit Test for a Family of Generalized Linear Models: Methods and Test Statistics

 Although \cite{stute2002model} pose the null hypothesis in terms of the mean only and do not require a distributional assumption in the null hypothesis, we will generally add such an assumption.
 A distributional assumption places restrictions on the forms of nuisance parameters in the SZ test statistic.
 For example, in the case of Poisson regression, $\sigma^2_n(u) = e^u$ for all $n$.
 We also modify the SZ test statistic in the Poisson model by having

 This modification allows the SZ test to detect violations of our narrower null hypothesis, such as overdispersion, that its original formulation would not permit.
-For the selection of a kernel bandwidth in $T_n R_n^1$, we use a bandwidth of $0.5/\sqrt{n}$, as used by \cite{stute1998model}.
+For the selection of a kernel bandwidth in $T_n R_n^1$, we use a bandwidth of $0.5/\sqrt{n}$, which is used as part of a test in \cite{stute1998model}.

 We denote the percentile of the linear predictors used to define $x_0$ by $p_{x_0}$.
 We find that calculating $T_n R_n^1$ involves inverting matrices that might not be invertible even when $p_{x_0}$ is much lower than $0.99$, particularly when there are binary covariates or many variables present.
 We therefore try values of $p_{x_0}$ in $\{0.99, 0.98, 0.95, 0.9, 0.85, 0.8, 0.75, 0.7\}$ in a decreasing order, and use the same value of $p_{x_0}$ across all realizations in a given simulation setting.
 It is our opinion that having $p_{x_0} < 0.7$ does not include enough of the data for the test statistic to be truly meaningful, and in such cases we omit the calculation of the statistic unless otherwise stated.